khesselbacher01/Twitter-Data-Mining-Project/README.md

 # Twitter-Data-Mining-Project
 To showcase my abilities in R and Tableau, I downloaded hundreds of Elon Musk's tweets, cleaned the data and ran a series of queries on the data to identify trends hidden in the data.

+**Mining the Data**
+To mine the data I was looking to obtain, I linked my Twitter Developer account to

 **Cleaning the Tweets**